 Two sensors (WB649, WB650) placed in block R10 and at the top of the canister indicated an initial wetting of the bentonite and then a continuing drying.
-The two sensors stopped functioning around day 600 (when the drainage of the tunnel was closed).
+The two sensors stopped giving reliable values around day 600 (when the drainage of the tunnel was closed).